What’s the best acid for your skin type? We’ve created an entire guide for you here!

 Famously used by Cleopatra when she took milk baths to soften her skin, lactic acid is used in tons of skin care products today.
 For oily skin, lactic acid is a gentle way to help control oiliness and breakouts, and even helps repair acne scars.
 It works solely on the surface of your skin and is therefore gentler than some of the other acids for oily skin, making it perfect for people with oily yet sensitive skin.

-A great product with lactic acid is the Innisfree Pore Clearing Clay Mousse Mask with Super Volcanic Cluster.
-This mask uses lactic acid as well as volcanic rock clusters to remove blocked pores and impurities, leaving you with softer, less oily skin.
+A great product with lactic acid is the Isntree Clear Skin 8% AHA Essence.
+This essence uses lactic acid as well as licorice root extract to remove blocked pores and impurities, leaving you with softer, less oily skin.

 Derived from willow bark, salicylic acid is probably the most widely recognized treatment for acne-prone skin.
 Salicylic acid breaks down the oily sebum that clogs pores and helps prevent blemishes and breakouts.
 It also increases cell turnover, helping to repair damage from acne as well as treat it.
-The CosRX Salicylic Acid Daily Gentle Cleanser is a great water-based cleanser to use if you’re dealing with frequent breakouts and want a gentle, yet effective, way to get some salicylic acid into your routine.
+The Banila Co Clean It Zero Cleansing Balm Pore Clarifying balm is a great cleanser to use if you’re dealing with frequent breakouts and want a gentle, yet effective, way to get some salicylic acid, as well as AHAs and LHAs, into your routine.

 Anyone with combination skin knows just how confusing navigating skin care can be.
 When different parts of your face have varying concerns, it can be tricky to strike a balance with your routine.
 These acids are the best of both worlds and will leave your skin feeling refreshed and rehydrated: